Doug Davis (businessman)

-Douglas J. Davis (born March 6, 1974) is an American music industry executive, entertainment lawyer and Grammy Award-winning record producer.
+Douglas J. Davis is an American music industry executive, entertainment lawyer and producer.
+He has won four Grammy Awards.

-Early life
+Early life and education

-Davis was born in New York City, the son of Clive Davis and Janet Adelberg Davis.
+Douglas J. Davis was born in New York City, the son of Clive Davis and Janet Adelberg Davis.
 Davis has three siblings: Fred, Lauren and Mitchell.

 He attended The Town School and the Dwight School in New York.
 Davis graduated from The Maxwell School of Citizenship and Public Affairs at Syracuse University with a degree in political science, and from Fordham University School of Law with a Juris Doctor.

 Career

 Davis is the founder and managing partner of The Davis Firm, PLLC, a music, entertainment and sports law firm.

 He is the executive producer of the annual Clive Davis pre-Grammy gala.
-Davis produced original music for Disney, Netflix, WWE (under the pseudonym, "def rebel"), Nickelodeon and Paramount Pictures.
+Davis has produced original music for Disney, Netflix, WWE (under the pseudonym, "def rebel"), Nickelodeon and Paramount Pictures.